Constraint on the early-formed dark matter halos using the free-free emission in the Planck foreground analysis: Results and Discussion

 \section{Results and Discussion}

 In Fig.~\ref{fig: Iobs_sigma0}, we show the dependence of the diffuse background intensity from early-formed DM halos at $\nu = 70~\rm GHz$ on the mass variance~$\sigma_0(M)$ for different $M=M_{\rm halo}$.
-It is worth mentioning that, in the standard $\Lambda$CDM model consistent with the Planck data, the mass variance are $\sigma_0(M) =12.0,~6.5$ and $3.5$ for $M = 10^{10}, ~10^{11}$ and $10^{12} M_\odot$, respectively.
+It is worth mentioning that, in the standard $\Lambda$CDM model consistent with the Planck data, the mass variance are $\sigma_0(M) =12.0,~6.5$ and $3.5$ for $M = 10^{10},~10^{11}$ and $10^{12} M_\odot$, respectively.
 When $\sigma_0(M)$ becomes large, the formation of DM halos with mass~$M$ would start in higher redshifts, and the number density of DM halos emitting the free-free emission would increase.
 Therefore, the large $\sigma_0(M)$ enhances the amplitude of the diffuse background intensity in these mass scales.
+Fig.~\ref{fig: Iobs_sigma0} tells us that more massive halos emit the stronger free-free intensity than less massive halos.
+This reason can be interpreted that the massive halos have higher virial temperature at their formation time, and they survive longer until the cooling down and the neutralization of the baryon gas.